Home Rețete Desserts and baked goods How to make jam

 5

-If mold is found after opening the jar, then you can simply remove it and use the jam for food, since mold does not penetrate inside.
+If mold is found after opening the jar, you can simply remove it and eat the jam, since mold does not penetrate inside.
 You can also boil moldy jam with sugar, at the rate of 100 g of sand per 1 kg of jam.
 Keep on fire for 5-7 minutes.
-You should not roll up such jam again.
-Better rather than him eat.
+There is no point in making this kind of jam again.
+Better get it soon eat.

 Mold can occur if: